-Partly cushioning the negative effect in revenue of the lower metal outputs were the stronger metal prices which averaged \$1,752 per ounce for gold and \$25 per ounce for silver, as compared to \$1,585 and \$17, respectively, in 2020.
+Stronger metal prices which averaged \$1,776 per ounce for gold and \$26 per ounce for silver pushed the revenue higher, as compared to \$1,750 and \$17 gold and silver prices, respectively, in 2020.

 The continued strength of the PHP against the USD resulted in the negative exchange rate variance as shown in the table above.